thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-13-personal-dashboard-with-modal-webhooks.md

 I have long admired [the website](https://leerob.io/) of Vercel's Lee Robinson, particularly his personal dashboard.
 The dashboard shows you various auto-updating metrics, including Github stars, Youtube views, and most listened Spotify tracks.
 I love this.
-It's exactly the kind of website early and optimisitic internet-adopters thought would predominate in the future.
+It's exactly the kind of website early and optimisitic netizens thought would predominate in the future.

 However, it takes a lot of
 skill, love, and time to build up a personal website this feature-packed and polished.
 I wanted a dashboard myself, but my personal